Pittsburgh Zoo to remove viewing deck after toddler's death

 In an email to the press on Thursday, the district attorney’s office said the zoo would remove the observation platform out of respect to the victim’s family.
 The district attorney’s office said in November the boy’s mother would not be charged, but it is still investigating whether the zoo was at fault.

 African painted dogs are endangered species and native to sub-Saharan Africa.
-They have an average size of just over 2 feet to 3.5 feet (0.6 to 1 meter).
+They have an average size of just over 2 feet to 3.5 feet (0.6 to 1 metre).
 They are also known as Cape hunting dogs or painted dogs because of their mottled coats with patches of red, black, brown, white and yellow fur.
+(Editing by Paul Thomasch and Peter Cooney)